 Dr. Kimberly G. Lee notes that during these early months, “Breathing, sucking, and swallowing all at once is exercise.”
 There’s no need for rigorous exercise, but your baby can begin gentle movements once her neck muscles develop in the first few months.

-- Around 1 month, pediatricians recommend to start the dreaded “tummy time.”
-At first, aim for 3–5 minute session two to three times a day. minutes a day helps your baby develop vital neck and stomach muscles.
+- Around 1 month, pediatricians recommend starting the dreaded “tummy time.”
+At first, aim for 3–5 minute session two to three times a day.
+Your child will slowly develop vital neck and stomach muscles.

-- While your baby is supine, gently move your baby’s legs in a bicycle movement, smoothly move one leg in the direction of her chest, while stretching the other one.
+- While your baby is supine (lying on back), gently move your baby’s legs in a bicycle movement.
+As you smoothly move one leg in the direction toward their chest, the other leg is stretched out.

 - Hold your baby in a vertical position to your shoulder.
 Allow your baby to elevate her head for a small amount of time while properly supporting the baby along her back.